The Columbine family history.

 My thanks to Karen Haseldine – who is married to a great-grandnephew of Adeline Wells (nee Columbine) – for her help and advice in compiling this section.

-This section starts with Adeline’s grandparents James and Ann Columbine,
+This page concentrates upon Adeline’s grandparents James and Ann Columbine, and then her parents John and Elizabeth Columbine.

 James and Ann Columbine.